anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: As an elephant in the battlefield withstands arrows shot from bows all around, even so shall I endure abuse.
+Quote: Your friends will know you better in the first minute you meet than your acquaintances will know you in a thousand years.

-By: The Buddha
+By: Richard Bach